Battle of Washington: Siege

-Relief Efforts
+Relief efforts

-A Federal relief column under Brig.
-Gen. Henry Prince sailed up the Tar River.
+A Federal relief column under Brigadier General Henry Prince sailed up the Tar River.
 Once Prince saw the Rebel batteries, he simply turned the transports around.
-A second effort under Brig.
-Gen. Francis Barretto Spinola moved overland from New Bern.
+A second effort under Brigadier General Francis Barretto Spinola moved overland from New Bern.
 Spinola was defeated along Blount's Creek and returned to New Bern.
-Foster decided that he would escape Washington and personally lead the relief effort leaving his chief-of-staff, Brig.
-Gen. Edward E. Potter in command at Washington.
+Foster decided that he would escape Washington and personally lead the relief effort leaving his chief of staff, Brigadier General Edward E. Potter, in command at Washington.
 On April 13, the USS Escort braved the Confederate batteries and made its way into Washington.
 The Escort delivered supplies and reinforcements in the form of a Rhode Island regiment.
 It was aboard this ship on April 15 that Foster made his escape.
 The ship was badly damaged and the pilot mortally wounded, but Foster made it out.

-Raising the Siege
+Raising the siege

 About the same time Foster made an escape, Hill was faced with numerous reasons that ultimately led to his withdrawal: the completion of his foraging efforts, Union supplies reaching the Federal garrison, and finally a message arrived from Longstreet requesting reinforcements for an assault on Suffolk.
 Hill broke off the siege on April 15 and began to withdraw Garnett's brigade fronting Washington's defenses.

 Meanwhile, Foster had made it back to New Bern and immediately began organizing a relief effort.
-He ordered General Prince to march along the railroad towards Kinston to hold off Confederates in the vicinity of Goldsboro, while Foster personally led a second column north from New Bern towards Blount's Creek where General Spinola had earlier been turned back.
+He ordered General Prince to march along the railroad towards Kinston to hold off Confederates in the vicinity of Goldsborough, while Foster personally led a second column north from New Bern towards Blount's Creek where General Spinola had earlier been turned back.
 On April 18, Foster ordered Spinola to drive the Confederates from their road block at Swift Creek guarding the direct road from Washington to New Bern.
 At the same time, General Henry M. Naglee attacked the Confederate rear guard near Washington capturing several prisoners and a regimental battle flag.
 On April 19 Foster returned to the Washington defenses and by April 20 the Confederates had completely withdrawn from the area.